Codesee-io/docs-maps/docs/guide.md

 Tours will automatically display on the Map.

 Switch to view another Tour:
-1. Select the dropdown next to the name of your tour.
+1. Select the dropdown next to the name of your Tour.
-2. Select which tour you would like to view.
+2. Select the Tour you would like to view.

 ### Labels and colors